Rod Kedward: In Search of the Maquis

 In the mid-1980s Kedward suffered a heart problem which almost killed him.
-The research on his next major monograph which was drawing to a close at that point was put on hold and it was not until 1993 that In Search of the Maquis came out.
+The research on his next major monograph, which was drawing to a close at that point, was put on hold and it was not until 1993 that In Search of the Maquis came out.
 Again the reviews were very positive.
 Douglas Johnson (historian) underlined that it was a "book that is not only remarkably well-documented but also perceptive and moving".
 The writer Francis Hodgson described the text as a "Maquisard history of the Maquis, and a very fine one".

 According to John Simmonds "Kedward has written an extraordinary book, which maintains strong elements missing from much history of the times, such as the role of women in the Resistance".
 Simmonds underlined the skill with which Kedward conjoined different periods of history, his "ability to link this type of refusal with the revolts of the 18th Century Camisards in the Cévennes and the radicalism of 19th and 20th century rural movements".
 Sarah Fishman described the book as an "exceptional historical analysis".
 She praised its "nuanced and rich portrait of life in Vichy France" and underlined that "Kedward’s sensitivity to issues of rhetoric and discourse leads to rich descriptions of the complexities and subtleties of public opinion".
 For Fishman "Kedward’s work, in sum, is an eloquent and subtle example of the third phase into which historiography is moving.
 From mythmaking to mythbreaking".

 Again the book was well received in France where it was translated more rapidly than his previous monograph under the title A la recherche du Maquis.
 In Libération on 23 September 1999, Olivier Wieviorka predicted classic status would befall A la recherche du Maquis.
 Laurent Douzou in his review of the Maquis book for Le Monde of 10 September found it astonishing that a foreign historian should have such an intimate understanding and knowledge of rural France.
 Perceptively he added: "To pull off such a triumph, without doubt one must love this history, its actors and the countryside in which it was performed".

-Later life
+Recognition

-Kedward has obtained numerous awards including the Prix Philippe Viannay (2005) for his book A la recherche du maquis.
+Kedward obtained numerous awards including the Prix Philippe Viannay (2005) for his book A la recherche du maquis.
 The French government awarded him the title of Chevalier dans l'Ordre des Palmes Académiques in recognition of his services to French history.
 Some of his former students and colleagues grouped together to put together a festschrift for him.
 This came out with the publisher Berg in 2005 under the title Vichy, Resistance, Liberation, co-edited by Hanna Diamond and Simon Kitson.

-Despite retiring in 2002 he is continuing his research into twentieth century France.
-Kedward is now Emeritus Professor of History at the University of Sussex.

-He is the grandson of Roderick Morris Kedward (1881–1937), Liberal MP for Ashford, Kent between 1929 and 1931.